Crandall University

 Crandall University is a Baptist Christian liberal arts university located in Moncton, New Brunswick, Canada.
-It is affiliated with the Canadian Baptists of Atlantic Canada (Canadian Baptist Ministries).
+It is owned by the Canadian Baptists of Atlantic Canada (Canadian Baptist Ministries).

 History

-The school was founded in 1949 under the name United Baptist Bible Training School (UBBTS), and served as both a secondary school and a Bible school by the Canadian Baptists of Atlantic Canada.
+Crandall University was founded in 1949 under the name United Baptist Bible Training School (UBBTS), and served as both a secondary school and a Bible school by the Canadian Baptists of Atlantic Canada.
 Over two decades, the focus of the school gradually shifted toward post-secondary programs.
-In 1968, UBBTS became a Bible and junior Christian liberal arts college, and in 1970 the name was changed to Atlantic Baptist College (ABC).A sustained campaign to expand the school's faculty and improve the level of education resulted in ABC being able to grant full Bachelor of Arts degrees in 1983.
+In 1968, UBBTS became a Bible and junior Christian liberal arts college, and in 1970 the name was changed to Atlantic Baptist College (ABC).
+A sustained campaign to expand the school's faculty and improve the level of education resulted in ABC being able to grant full Bachelor of Arts degrees in 1983.
 Its campus at this time was located along the Salisbury Road, west of Moncton's central business district.

 The institution moved to a new campus built on the Gorge Road, north of the central business district, in 1996.
-The name was changed to Atlantic Baptist University (ABU), a reflection of expanded student enrollment and academic accreditation.
+The name was changed to Atlantic Baptist University (ABU), a reflection of expanded student enrolment and academic accreditation.
 In 2003, the ABU sports teams adopted the name The Blue Tide.
 The institution was the first, and thus far only, English-language university in Moncton.
 The Atlantic Baptist University Act was passed by the Legislative Assembly of New Brunswick in 2008.

-On August 21, 2009 it was announced that the institution had changed its name to Crandall University in honour of Rev. Joseph Crandall, a pioneering Baptist minister in the maritime region.
+On August 21, 2009, it was announced that the institution had changed its name to Crandall University in honour of Rev. Joseph Crandall, a pioneering Baptist minister in the maritime region.
 In conjunction with the university name change, Crandall Athletics took on a new identity as "The Crandall Chargers."

+The university’s first chancellor was Ralph Richardson, who served in the role from 2001 to 2009.
+Richardson graduated from UBBTS in 1964, began teaching at the college in 1971, and proceeded to take on greater leadership roles until eventually becoming president in 1986, which he served as until stepping down in 2000.
+Richardson passed away in 2022.

+Academics

+As of 2023, Crandall offers 16 undergraduate programs, 3 graduate programs, and a variety of certificate programs.
+Through its partnership with Acadia Divinity College (which is also owned by Canadian Baptists of Atlantic Canada), students can also enrol in the Bachelor of Theology program concurrent with a Crandall degree.